vipul1029/vipul1029/README.md

 ---

-## 💡 Fun Line
+## 💡 Philosophy

 <p align="center">
-  <b>I don’t just write code — I build scalable systems 🚀</b>
+  <i>"I build systems that don’t just work — they scale."</i>
 </p>

 ---

-⭐ If you like my work, drop a star — it means a lot!
+⭐ If you like my work, consider giving a star — it motivates me!